 Processing graphs with temporal information (the \emph{temporal graphs}) has become increasingly important in the real world.
 In this paper, we study efficient solutions to temporal graph applications using new algorithms for \emph{Incremental Minimum Spanning Trees} (MST).
 The first contribution of this work is to formally discuss how a broad set of setting-problem combinations of temporal graph processing can be solved using incremental MST, along with their theoretical guarantees.

-However, to give efficient solutions for incremental MST, we observe a gap between theory and practice.
+Despite the importance of the problem, we observe a gap between theory and practice for efficient incremental MST algorithms.
 While many classic data structures, such as the link-cut tree, provide strong bounds for incremental MST, their performance is limited in practice.
 Meanwhile, existing practical solutions used in applications do not have any non-trivial theoretical guarantees.
 Our second and main contribution includes new algorithms for incremental MST that are efficient both in theory and in practice.
 Our new data structure, the \emph{\ourtree{}}, achieves the same theoretical bound as the link-cut tree for temporal graph processing and shows strong performance in practice.
-In our experiments, the \ourtree{} has competitive or better performance than existing practical solutions due to theoretical guarantee, and can be significantly faster than the link-cut tree (7.8--11$\times$ in update and 7.7--13.7$\times$ in query).
+In our experiments, the \ourtree{} has competitive or better performance than existing practical solutions due to theoretical guarantees, and can be significantly faster than the link-cut tree (7.8--11$\times$ in updates and 7.7--13.7$\times$ in queries).